foldda/rda/README.md

 Recursive Delimited Array (RDA) is a plain text data format for encoding structured data as text strings, similar to XML and JSON.

-While XML and JSON rely on using a schema that is fixed to a data model for the encoding, RDA uses a generic space (an expandable, multi-dimensional array) for encoding any data object - regardless of its attributes or structure[^1].
-Because of this “one-size-fits-all” approach, RDA encoding is easier to use, faster to parse and encode, and more space-efficient, compared to XML and JSON.
+While XML and JSON encoding uses a schema that is fixed to a data model, RDA encoding simply provides a generic space (an expandable, multi-dimensional array) for _storing_ a data object's properties - regardless of the data object's structure and the properties' data types[^1].
+Because of this “one-size-fits-all” approach, RDA encoding is easier to use, faster to parse and encode, and more space-efficient.

-But most significantly, as explained below, the schema-less RDA is potentially a key technology in facilitating effective communication and collaboration through loosely-coupled devices and programs, particularly when the data models in these devices and programs are uncertain or incompatible .
+The schema-less RDA enables loosely-coupled communication.
+As explained below, this is especially useful in facilitating independently developed devices and programs' collaboration - where data models between these devices and programs are commonly incompatible and constantly changing.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.